Get a head start

 A five week online competition, the NCSS Challenge gives high school students an opportunity to learn and experience computer programming.
 The Challenge is designed to cater for beginners, intermediate and advanced students.

 For more information visit the NCSS Challenge website

 We host a high school student robotics team participating in the international FIRST Robotics Competition, called The Drop Bears.
 The team operates within The University of Sydney and our research division, the Australian Centre for Field Robotics.

+Register your interest in joining the team.
 For more information visit the The Drop Bears website

 Computer Science for High School (CS4HS)

 Google has developed partnerships with a handful of universities in Australia, including the University of Sydney, to conduct a Computer Science for High School (CS4HS) program.

 The CS4HS workshop aims to increase high school teachers' knowledge and ability to promote and teach computer science and computational thinking in classrooms.
 The program takes a 'train the trainer' approach.
 The 2-3 day workshops for teachers provide training, tips, and actual classroom materials to help them teach programming and computing in schools and turn students into computational thinkers and creators.

 For more information email